MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-speech-model-how-to.md

 The [Create Speech Model](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Create-Speech-Model) request creates and trains a custom speech model that can be used to improve the transcription accuracy of your videos.
 It must contain at least one plain text dataset.
 It can optionally have pronunciation datasets.
 Create it with all of the relevant dataset files as a model’s datasets can't be added or updated after its creation.

 Define the parameters in the request body, including a list of strings that the dataset or datasets for the model to include.
-The description and custom properties fiels are optional.
-The following is a sample of a request body:
+The description and custom properties fields are optional.
+This is a sample of a request body:

 ```json
 {